 Fall Breeze Will Bring the Sneeze

 Ever heard of your wind gate?
 It's the space between your shoulders and occipital bone—i.e., the back of your neck.
-Wind in TCM refers to both the climactic factor, as well as what we call pathogen invasion (as in catching a cold).
+Wind in Traditional Chinese Medicine theory refers to both the climactic factor, as well as what we call pathogen invasion (as in catching a cold).
 If the back of your neck is exposed to the breeze, it is susceptible to invasion—chills, fever, cold and flu—especially if our defensive Qi is already seasonally compromised.
 As the temperature drops, make sure to pop your collar, pull up your hood or wrap a scarf around those wind gates.
 Let your mantra for the fall be: I shall weather the weather in a high-neck sweater!

 Breath to Health